Lazy-Newb-Pack/Lazy-Newb-Pack-Linux/README.md

 ***
 ## Linux LNP Changelog

+### Release notes for 0.44.05-r02 ( Mar 3, 2018 )
+DFHack 0.44.05-r2 has been released.

+### Major changes over previous revision
+* Updated DFHack to 0.44.05-r2
+* Updated Dwarf Therapist to 39.2.1
+* Updated Legends Browser to 1.17
+* Updated TWBT to 6.35

+### Minor changes over previous revision
+* Updated graphics packs

+### Release notes for 0.44.05-r01 ( Feb 06, 2018 )
+DFHack is now out of beta testing, so here's a new pack!

+#### Major changes over previous revision
+* Updated DFHack to 0.44.05-r1
+* Updated TWBT to 6.34

+### Release notes for 0.44.05-rc1 ( Jan 17, 2018 )
+I discovered after releasing the last revision that the graphics packs I've been including had undergone a change to the directory structure to seperate the TWBT portions from the rest.
+I've accounted for that change in this revision and the packs should now be TWBT-ready out of the box (as long as you play with DFHack enabled)

+#### Major changes over previous revision
+* Updated Dwarf Fortress to 0.44.05
+* Updated DFHack to 0.44.05-alpha1
+* Updated TWBT to 6.33
+* Updated Meph-lite to 2.2
+* Updated Dwarf Therapist to 39.2.0

+### Release notes for 0.44.04-rc1 ( Jan 13, 2018 )
+A new Dwarf Fortress update calls for a new revision of the LNP!

+#### Major changes over previous revision
+* Dwarf Fortress updated to 0.44.04
+* Updated DFHack to 0.44.04-alpha1
+* Updated TWBT to 6.32
+* Updated Meph-lite tileset to 2.1

+#### Minor changes over previous revision
+* Included EXPERIMENTAL memory layout for Dwarf Therapist

+### Release notes for 0.44.03-rc2 ( Jan 3, 2018 )
+TWBT has been updated to work with the latest DFHack beta.
+Also, the pack now includes the most up-to-date version of Meph's tileset.
+I originally intended to put this in the rc1, but accidentally included an older version instead.

+#### Major changes over previous revision
+* Updated DFHack to 0.44.03-beta1
+* Updated TWBT to 6.31
+* Updated Meph's tileset to 1.7.5

+#### Minor changes over previous revision
+* Update graphics packs

+### Release notes for 0.44.03-rc1 ( Dec 31, 2017 )
+A new version of Dwarf Fortress has been released, and DFHack was quickly updated to support it.
+Also Dwarf Therapist now comes in an AppImage package to improve cpmpatability (at the cost of a slightly larger download)

+#### Major changes over previous revision
+* Updated DF to 0.44.03
+* Updated DFHack to 0.44.03-alpha1
+* Updated TWBT to 6.28
+* Updated Dwarf Therapist to 39.1.2
+* Added an LNP-friendly version of Meph's tileset

+#### Minor changes over previous revision
+* Updated graphics packs
+* moved _VanillaDF*.png, white1px.png, and transparent1px.png to LNP/tilesets

+### Release notes for 0.44.02-rc4 ( Dec 10, 2017 )

+TWBT has been updated to work with the prerelease version of DFHack.
+As a result, GemSet has also been added back into the pack.

+#### Major changes over previous revision
+* Updated TWBT to 6.23

+#### Minor changes over previous revision
+* Updated graphics packs to latest versions
+* Re-included GemSet graphics pack

+### Release notes for 0.44.02-rc3 (Dec 8, 2017)

+A prerelease build of DFHack has been released and is being included in this revision.
+At the time of this writing, TWBT hasn't yet been updated and is therefore still excluded for the time being.

+#### Minor changes over previous revision
+* Updated graphics packs to include latest changes

+#### Major changes over previous revision
+* Updated DFHack to 0.44.02-alpha1
+* Dwarf Therapist updated to v39.0.0
+* Legends Browser updated to v1.15
+* Armok Vision updated to v0.18.0

+### Release notes for 0.43.05-r07 (Nov 21, 2017)
+This is the final update for the 0.43.05 Linux LNP.
+0.44 has alredy dropped for Windows and Mac.
+Just waiting for Toady to get his Linux build uploaded and I'll start working on that!
+Other than updates to a few of the utilities, I have configured the LNP importer to be grab custom stock settings from previous versions.

+##### Major changes over previous revision:
+* Updated DFHack to 0.43.05-r3.1
+* Updated Armok Vision to 0.18.0
+* Updated Dwarf Therapist to 38.1.0
+* Updated Legends Browser to 1.14
+* Updated TWBT to 6.22
+* Updated SoundCenSe GTK to 1.4.4

+### Release notes for 0.43.05-r06 (July 20, 2017)

+A bug was found (Thanks [Bulwersator](http://www.bay12forums.com/smf/index.php?topic=163211.msg7507158#msg7507158)!) with the version of Dwarf Therapist I was distributing with the LNP that caused it to crash when a squad is present.
+I replaced it with Hello71's fork built with Qt5.5.1.

+##### Major changes over previous revision:
+* Updated DFHack to v043.05-r2
+* Updated Armok Vision to v0.17.0
+* Updated Legends Browser to v1.13
+* Updated TWBT to v5.85

+##### Minor changes over previous revision:
+* Reduced default visitor cap from 100 down to 50 to reduce possible FPS death
+* Temporarily including baseline files (PyLNP baseline downloader bugged for the moment)
+* Replaced deprecated `realpath` with `readlink -f` in a the wrapper scripts for DF Announcement filter, Dwarf Therapist, and Legends Browser
+* Removed error-causing comma from PyLNP.user (Thanks [@Tymewalk](http://www.bay12forums.com/smf/index.php?topic=163211.msg7503284#msg7503284))
+* Replaced Dan Fritz's fork of Dwarf Therapist with Hello71's fork due to a crash when reading dwarves while a military is in place (Thanks [@Bulwersator](http://www.bay12forums.com/smf/index.php?topic=163211.msg7507158#msg7507158)
+)
+##### Utilities included:
+* PyLNP 0.12b
+* DF 0.43.05
+* DFHack 0.43.05-r2
+* Dwarf Therapist 37.0.0 (Hello71's fork built with Qt 5.5.1)
+* TWBT 5.85
+* Soundsense r2016-1
+* SoundCenSe GTK 1.4.2
+* Armok Vision 0.17.0
+* Legends Browser 1.13

+***
+### Release notes for 0.43.05-r05 (July 3, 2017)

+##### Minor changes over previous revision:
+* Fixed wrapper scripts for Legends Browser and DF Announcement Filter
+* Turned on PyLNP update check at launch

+##### Utilities included:
+* PyLNP 0.12b
+* DF 0.43.05
+* DFHack 0.43.05-r1
+* Dwarf Therapist 37.0.0 (DanFritz's fork built with Qt 4.8.7)
+* TWBT 5.84
+* Soundsense r2016-1
+* SoundCenSe GTK 1.4.2
+* Armok Vision 0.16.2
+* Legends Browser 1.12.2

+***
 ### Release notes for 0.43.05-r04 (July 3, 2017)
 ##### Major changes over previous revision:
 * Fixed missing DFHack libs due to improper .tar creation